KozmunkasKalman/mangowc-rice/README.md

 This is my setup on my Arch system.

 List of required software:
-- any linux distribution (in this case artix with dinit)
+- any orthodox fhs following linux distribution (in this case arch for example), although with some tweaking can most likely work on any distro
 - bash
+- xdg-user-dirs
+- xdg-desktop-portal
+- xdg-desktop-portal-wlr
+- gvfs
 - mangowc
 - dunst
 - xfce-polkit